NorfairKing/smos/smos-docs-site/content/pages/smos-archive.markdown

 ---
-title: The Smos Archiving tool
+title: The Smos Archiving Tool
 ---

 You can archive files that you are done with.